|

 well – we will substitute output for throughput;

-Output / Operating Expense
+Productivity = Output / Operating

-We can
+We can measure

-measure our output – patients.
-We can
+our output – patients.
+We can measure

-measure our input – operating expense.
+our input – operating expense.
+If

-If output goes up and input goes down or stays the same then we have increased
+output goes up and input goes down or stays the same then we have increased

 our productivity and we have also moved towards our goal.

-Let’s
+Let’s be clear

-be clear however, increased productivity doesn’t mean working harder.
+however, increased productivity doesn’t mean working harder.
 It does mean though, knowing sufficient

-about the system, its dependencies, and the variability in and between dependencies
+about the system, its dependencies, and the variability in and between

-we have the least capacity to spare.
+that part that we have the least capacity to spare.
+Let’s make “not working harder” an explicit

-goal so that this aspect is not misinterpreted or misrepresented.
-Let’s draw it.
+necessary condition to our goal so that this aspect is not misinterpreted or

-goal and the necessary conditions for a public health system.
-We have identified a non-financial
+This then is the goal and the necessary conditions for a public health

 How Then Do We Measure Progress Towards The Goal?